DFiniteSequence and DFiniteSequenceRing

 D-finite sequences

-Sublasses rec_sequences.RecurrenceSequenceRing
+Sublasses rec_sequences.RecurrenceSequenceRing and defines

 sequences satisfying a linear